AdobeDocs/photoshop-api-docs/README.md

 - The `layers.input` object is included to indicate where the replacement image can be found
 - The `layers.smartObject` object is included to indicate specific information related to this image as SO

-All the files used in the example are available in `sample_files`.
+All the files used in the example are available in [sample_files](https://github.com/AdobeDocs/photoshop-api-docs/tree/master/sample_files).
 You can download the files and put it in your CC account or any storage(AWS,Azure or Dropbox).

 ```shell
 curl -X POST \